-About six years ago – or so – Sal and I began putting a few extra groceries away every month.
+About six years ago – or so – Sal and I began putting a few extra groceries away every month – stocking for the future!
 To be honest we weren’t too confident where our country was headed and the West Coast has an impending earthquake hanging over head – or underfoot!

 We just thought we would feel better if we had a food reserve is need be.
 We began slowly and after about three years of consistently buying a bit extra we had a two-year supply put away.

 We are very fortunate that our old 1906 house has a room in the basement which was built as a cold room for food storage – I know not everyone is as fortunate.
 But please don’t let that delay your beginning to stockpile a food reserve.

 Where to begin stocking for the future: – Let’s start by just making a list of the groceries you buy regularly, the dry goods you use weekly and monthly – flour, rice, beans, pasta; mixes you may use for short cuts in cooking like prepackaged cornbread or a spaghetti or gravy mix.
 Take your time and make as complete a list as you can.

 Once you have made your list decide how long you want to plan ahead.
 Sal and I began with just three months – moved to six and then to two years.
 You do not have to do this all at once and room for storage is another gauge for you to keep in mind.

 If we just look at three months you can figure out how many cans of green beans or corn or beets you need; how many cans of evaporated milk you will use in three months; what about canned soup or pasta or canned fruit.
 You get the concept and beginning is the best step forward.